TC Energy restarts Keystone oil pipeline at 20% pressure reduction: U.S. regulator

 The line is currently flowing near normal rates as TC Energy is using Drag Reducing Agents (DRAs) in the sections before and after the damaged portion of the line as well as the replaced section of pipe, shippers said.

 It was not immediately clear whether the use of DRAs was approved by PHMSA.
+A TC Energy spokesman declined to comment on exact flow rates and volumes.

 The Keystone pipeline has been transporting oil from Canada to the United States at a higher-than-standard level of pressure since it started operating in 2010, thanks to a special permit granted by PHMSA on the condition TC Energy would monitor the line closely.

-However, after four significant leaks, including one of the largest of the decade in North Dakota last week, this exemption is in the spotlight and users of the line are concerned it may be at risk.
+However, after four significant leaks the exemption is in the spotlight and users of the line are concerned it may be at risk.

 Reporting by Devika Krishna Kumar in New York; Editing by Tom Brown and Grant McCool